starredjaco/Awesome-AI-Hacking-Agents/README.md

 These are sorted by release date.

-Each github repo also contains a link to Google Code wiki which provides detailed documentation and a Gemini chat interface to ask questions about the repo.
+Each github repo also contains a link to Devin deep wiki and Google Code wiki which provides detailed documentation and a Gemini chat interface to ask questions about the repo.
 (I've requested all of the columns without a link and will update once google processes them).

 I'm still updating this list with benchmark scores and more comments.